moccalotto/kaosrpg/index.md

 Actions
 --------
-During each round you can take an »action« such as move, attack, use a power, etc.
+During each round you can take an »action« such as move, attack, cast a spell, etc.
-This is called your Main Actions.
+This is called your Main Action.

 **Surge Actions**:
 When you have taken your main action you may choose to take one or even two Surge Actions.